Hanmer Springs: Hanmer Springs Post Office

 The original Hanmer Springs Post Office was built in 1901 and is a Historic Place Category 2, listed in 1983.
 It is now used as a restaurant.

 The Powerhouse

 The Powerhouse building was built to house a small hydro electric generator in 1926.
 The water was provided by the nearby Rogerson river.
+This water was transported via wooden staved penstocks along what is now Jacks Pass Road.
 It provided electricity for the Queen Mary Hospital as well as a few street lights.
 In 1934 mains electricity lines connected Hanmer Springs to the electricity grid via Waipara.
 The Powerhouse is now a cafe.

-The Hanmer Springs Hotel
+The Hanmer Springs Lodge

-The Hanmer Springs Hotel, built in a Spanish Mission style was completed in 1932.
-It operated as the Heritage Hotel Hanmer until May 2020; when a combination of intense competition for holiday accommodation and Covid-19 meant that it closed temporarily following the withdrawal of the Heritage Hotels Group from management.
+The Hanmer Springs Lodge, built in a Spanish Mission style was completed in 1932.
+It operated as the Heritage Hotel Hanmer until May 2020; when a combination of intense competition for holiday accommodation and COVID-19 meant that it closed temporarily following the withdrawal of the Heritage Hotels Group from management.
 The hotel was then purchased by the CPG hotel chain who reopened it in December 2020 with plans to further develop it as a five star resort in 2021.